Joshua Wade

 Joshua Alan Wade (March 18, 1980 – June 14, 2024) was an American serial killer who was convicted of two separate murders committed in Alaska in 2000 and 2007 respectively, and sentenced to 99 years imprisonment.
 Wade pled guilty to one of the murders in federal court to avoid execution.
 Seven years later, as part of a plea deal, he confessed to three additional murders dating back to 1994, including one for which he had previously been acquitted, in exchange for a transfer to a federal prison.

 Early life

 Joshua Alan Wade was born on March 18, 1980, in Great Falls, Montana, but moved to Anchorage at a young age to live with his father, while his mother resorted to placing him in an acquaintance's care so she could work.
-Unknown to her, that same acquaintance started sexually abusing her son when he was five.
+Unknown to her, that same acquaintance started sexually abusing Joshua when he was five.
 After suffering a failed romance as a teenager, he began to develop anger issues and soon after started getting in trouble with law enforcement.
 According to his father, sister and several friends, Wade openly expressed his hatred of women, particularly towards Alaska Natives.